void

 staryknin.jpg

-Starý Knín was where Švejk met Karla Veklová at a dance when he was serving in the army, seemingly during an army exercise.
-Unfortunately it soon became obvious that the lady didn't like him that much.
+Starý Knín was where Švejk met Karla Veklová at a dance while he was serving in the army, apparently during an army exercise.
+Unfortunately, it soon became clear that the lady did not like him very much.

 Background

 Starý Knín is a village in the Příbram district south-west of Prague.
-The village was in 1960 joined with Nový Knín.
+In 1960, the village was merged with Nový Knín.

 Quote(s) from the novel